heiskr/heiskr.github.io/_posts/2016-10-16-choosing-an-open-source-license.md

 ---
 layout: post
-title: 'Choosing an Open-Source License'
+title: 'Choosing an open-source license'
 description: 'How I chose the Apache 2 license for Sagefy.'
 image: /images/choose-1.png
 ---